solana-labs/solana/docs/src/developing/programming-model/runtime.md

   - ...

 For cross-program invocations, the programs invoked inherit the budget of their parent.
-If an invoked program consume the budget or exceeds a bound the entire invocation chain is halted.
+If an invoked program consumes the budget or exceeds a bound, the entire invocation chain and the parent are halted.

 The current [compute
 budget](https://github.com/solana-labs/solana/blob/0224a8b127ace4c6453dd6492a38c66cb999abd2/sdk/src/compute_budget.rs#L102)